 Examples of child abuse include:

-California’s mandatory reporting laws require that certain professions — such as teachers, child care workers and social service provider — report suspected instances of child abuse and neglect.
+California’s mandatory reporting laws require that certain professions – such as teachers, pediatricians and other child health care workers, child care workers and caregivers, and social service providers – take the initiative to report suspected cases of child abuse, neglect, and unlawful sexual activity.

 Punishment for child abuse in California